fastrgv/WorldCupSokerban/README.md

 	sokerban_gnu ( or sokerban_osx, or binw32\sokerban.exe )

-Remember, the WASD or arrow keys control movements.
+Remember, the WASD or IJKL or arrow keys control movements.

 View Controls:
 Your mouse can pan & zoom.